PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- Stock and Grant can't be added in disposed tab.
+- New `Incentive Stock` and `Grant` can't be added in disposed tab.
+- Disposed grant can't be editable.
 - For `Stock Grant` type incentive stock
   - show `Dispose` action in vertmore.
-  - On click, open dispose dialog when system ask `Disposed On` date.
-Its a mandatory field.
+  - On click, open dispose dialog where system ask `Disposed On` date.
+It's a mandatory field.
 - For other types of incentive stock
   - When all vesting schedules in the grants are completed, consider the grant is disposed.
   - Once grant is disposed then it auto-moved from active tab to disposed tab.